What should I be teaching?

 Many curriculum publishers list their scope and sequence online.
 Looking at several of these will give you a good idea of what is typically taught at each grade level.
 Here are a few scope and sequences from reputable curriculum publishers:

-This affordable book series provides a detailed plan for preschool through 6th grade.
+What Your ___ Grader Needs to Know is an affordable book series that provides a detailed plan for preschool through 6th grade.
 Key concepts in all of the main subject areas are included.
 The books provide teaching tips and ideas.
 There are also sections (short stories, poetry, etc.) meant to be read aloud to the student and numerous full-color illustrations and photographs.

 Weaver Skills Evaluation